castroneves/festivalcheck/README.md

   <dd>'listened' to prefer listened artists in schedule, 'recco' to prefer recommended, no other values valid</dd>

   <dt>festival</dt>
-  <dd>The festival key dictated by efestivals, e.g. for Glastonbury, use glastonbury.
+  <dd>The festival key dictated by clashfinder, e.g. for Glastonbury, use g.
 For V Festival, prefix with 'vvv'</dd>

   <dt>username</dt>
   <dd>A valid Last.Fm username</dd>